velvetkevorkian/preact-ssr/tutorial.md

-# Build a SSR Preact app from scratch
+# Build a server-rendered Preact app from scratch

 In this tutorial, we're going to build a simple server-rendered [Preact](https://preactjs.com/) app, with client-side hydration.
 We'll start by serving plain HTML with [Express](https://expressjs.com/), then build up some components using Preact and [HTM](https://github.com/developit/htm).
 After that, we'll add some interactivity by *hydrating* our components, matching up the server rendered HTML with what the client-side framework thinks it should be.
 Along the way we'll have some fun (?) with build tools like [Nodemon](https://nodemon.io/), [Rollup](https://rollupjs.org/guide/en/), and NPM scripts.